QuiltMC/rfcs/structure/0007-community-team.md

 [RFC 6: Governmental Structure](/structure/0006-governance.md#removal-of-staff) (anyone above or below), but a counterargument is not required or expected before voting or removal of staff permissions.
 Instead the call to action, discussion, and voting can occur in a private channel/dm visible to eligible voters, and if it succeeds the removed staff can submit a counterargument asking the decision be overturned after the fact.
+If there are concerns about damage to the community, project, or team, a Community Manager or the Key Holder may temporarily revoke staff permissions during or before a vote.
+In the latter case either a vote needs to be initiated or permissions restored within a week at the most.

 ---